-The Company leverages the risk management capabilities of the Suncorp New Zealand Chief Risk Office, including the Company's Risk Advisory function having an indirect reporting line to this team.
-The Board has approved frameworks, policies and limits relating to key categories of risk faced by the Company.
-Management has the primary responsibility and accountability for embedding the risk management framework within the business operations of the Company.
+The Suncorp New Zealand Chief Risk Office team provides second line risk services to the Company and works closely with the Company first line Risk Advisory team.
+The Board has approved the Company's Risk Appetite Statement (RAS) and Risk Management Programme (RMP) relating to key categories of risk faced by the Company.
+Management has the primary responsibility and accountability for embedding the RAS and RMP within the business operations of the Company.
 The Company adopts a Three Lines of Defence model in order to manage the accountabilities and governance arrangements for the management of risk, which is outlined below.